SiriDB/siridb-connector/README.md

 - `RuntimeError`:
  *Raised when a general error message is received.
 This should no happen unless a new bug is discovered.*
 - `OverflowError` (can only be raised when using the `.insert()` method):
  *Raise when integer values cannot not be packed due to an overflow error. (integer values should be signed and not more than 63 bits)*
 - `UserAuthError`:
  *The user as no rights to perform the insert or query.*

+- `ServerError`:
+ *blabla*
+- `asyncio.TimeoutError`:
+ *The timeout is exceeded.*

 ## Version info